Seburan/actions-hinacalc/developers-notes.md

 ## Use Case #1 : MVP
 1. User select an operation (addition), a level of difficulty.
-2. Assistant propose an operation
+2. Assistant propose an quiz
-3. User answer
+3. User answers
-4. if answer is correct, propose a new operation.
+4. if answer is correct, propose a new quiz.
 If answer is incorrect, tell user to try again.
-5. stop game when user says "stop"
+5. stop game when user says "stop here"

 ## Todo

-* Add Fullfilment to generate a random operation
+- [x] Add Fullfilment to generate a random quiz
-* Add Fullfilment to validate operation
+- [x] Add Fullfilment to review answer
-* Add Game loop
+- [x] Add Game loop
-* Add Intent to stop game
+- [x] Add Global Intent to stop game

 # Roadmap